Slender Man stabbing: Charges

-Releases
+Supervised releases

-At a hearing on March 10, 2021, Weier, who was then 19 years old, submitted a letter to the court stating that she was "sorry and deeply regretful for the agony, pain, and fear I have caused," not just to Leutner, but to "my community as well."
-Weier stated that, "I hate my actions from May 31, 2014, but through countless hours of therapy, I no longer hate myself for them."
-On July 1, 2021, Waukesha County Judge Michael Bohren ordered Weier released from the Winnebago Mental Health Institute, gave state officials 60 days to draft a conditional release plan, and required that Weier be assigned Wisconsin Department of Health Services case managers to supervise her progress until she is 37 years old, the length of her commitment.
-In September 2021, after Weier's release, it was reported that Leutner no longer lived in Waukesha County and was attending an undisclosed college as a sophomore student.
+In 2020, Geyser petitioned an appeals court to be retried as a juvenile, but was denied.
+Her attorney, Matthew Pinix, argued that the charges should have been attempted second-degree intentional homicide rather than first-degree, and that Geyser made statements to investigators before the recitation of Miranda rights.
+A petition to the Wisconsin Supreme Court to review the ruling was declined in 2021.

-In 2020, an appeals court rejected Geyser's petition to be retried as a juvenile.
-His attorney, Matthew Pinix, argued that he should have been charged with attempted second-degree intentional homicide rather than first-degree, and argued that Geyser gave statements to investigators before being read his Miranda rights.
-He petitioned the Supreme Court of Wisconsin to review the ruling.
-In early 2021, the Wisconsin Supreme Court declined to hear the appeal.
+At a hearing on March 10, 2021, Weier (then 19), submitted a letter to the court saying she was "sorry and deeply regretful for the agony, pain, and fear I have caused," not just to Leutner, but to "my community as well".
+She said, "I hate my actions from May 31, 2014, but through countless hours of therapy, I no longer hate myself for them."
+On July 1, 2021, Waukesha County Judge Michael Bohren ordered her release from the Winnebago Institute, gave state officials 60 days to draft a conditional release plan, and required that Weier be assigned case managers in the Wisconsin Department of Health Services to supervise her progress until she is 37 years old, the length of her commitment.

-On September 13, 2021, Weier was released with multiple stipulations, including 24-hour GPS monitoring that required her to request permission before leaving Waukesha County.
-Leutner's family was "reasonably comfortable" with the rules Weier must follow after her release, which include no contact with Leutner until 2039 and GPS ankle monitoring, but wished she had served a longer sentence.
-On September 11, 2023, the GPS stipulation was removed.
-Weier's Internet use is restricted and monitored.
-As part of her supervised release, she is not allowed to use any form of social media.
+On September 13, 2021, Weier was released with multiple stipulations, including 24-hour GPS ankle monitoring that required her to request permission before leaving Waukesha County, and no contact with Leutner until 2039.
+Leutner's family was "reasonably comfortable" with these restrictions, but wished she had served a longer sentence.
+Weier's Internet use is restricted and monitored, and she is not allowed to use any form of social media.
 Weier is required to take court-mandated psychiatric medication and is escorted to regular counseling sessions by a case worker.
-She is required to live with her father while under supervision of the court.
+She is required to live with her father while under supervision.
+On September 11, 2023, the GPS stipulation was waived.